gsforza/emacs-the-adhd-way/docs/04-using-documentation.md

 On using documentation
 ======================

-Emacs calls itself an \'extenslibe, self-documenting\' editor.
+Emacs calls itself an \'extensible, self-documenting\' editor.
 I guess at this point we figured out why it calls itself extensible but I did not talk that much about the \'self-documenting\' part.
 Shamefully so, because the documentation and manuals provided with, and even accessible